Mantra (actor)

-Puranjit Dasgupta, best known by his stage name Mantra is an Indian actor, film director and producer, who started his career as a Radio jockey.
+Puranjit Dasgupta, best known by his stage name Mantra, is an Indian actor, film director and producer, who started his career as a radio jockey.
 He is known for his portrayal of Bhaskar Bose in Spotify's detective thriller podcast Bhaskar Bose and Genie in Disney India's broadway-style musical Aladdin.
 He appeared in various Hindi films, notably Panipat (2019), High Jack (2018), Rebellious Flower (2016), London, Paris, New York (2012), Bheja Fry 2 (2011), Game (2011) and Tum Mile (2009).
-He is the founder of Mumbai based production company, Mantramugdh Productions.
+He is the founder of the Mumbai-based production company Mantramugdh Productions.

-He gained a name as a host, anchoring for TV shows like India's Got Talent, Comedy Circus, and Zara Nachke Dikha, and also hosted the Pro Kabaddi League, a Kabaddi league for the past seven seasons.
+He gained a name as a host, anchoring for TV shows like India's Got Talent, Comedy Circus, and Zara Nachke Dikha, and also hosted the Pro Kabaddi League for the past seven seasons.

 Early life

 He was born to Chandra Dasgupta, an actress who worked in Hindi cinema and Prabir Dasgupta, a book publisher.